AdobeDocs/target.it-IT/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cookie-deleting.md

 Potete eliminare il cookie [!DNL Target] del browser (mbox) in modo da poter convalidare tutte le esperienze durante il test.

 If there is no [!DNL Target] cookie (mbox), you are considered a new visitor and shown a new experience.
-There are several ways to delete your [!DNL Target] cookies without deleting all of your browser cookies.
+Ci sono diversi modi per eliminare la mbox senza eliminare tutti i cookie del browser.

 >[!NOTE]
 >